sukhinlv/voteforlunch/README.md

 Hi!
 Here you can find demo app that was written like test (and educational) task

 By default, application starts on port 8095.
 Just run it from Intellij Idea.
-You can connect to the DB console with http://localhost:8095/h2-console (username: sa, password is blank)

 ### How it works